 Key advocacy skills include case analysis, the correct use of skeleton arguments, oral submissions, examination-in-chief and cross-examination, pleas in mitigation and legal submissions.

 Formal advocacy training is a relatively recent discipline: for many years it was assumed that advocacy skills could be learnt by example and observation, rather than being taught as a formal discipline.

 Structured advocacy training in the UK has been developed over the past fifteen years, drawing on the systematic six-stage method devised by Professor George Hampel QC of the Australian Bar.
 The method requires Pupil barristers and New Practitioners to perform as advocates in a simulated courtroom environment, within a strict time-frame and supported by a student/trainer ratio of at least 6:2.
 Advocacy trainers are experienced practitioners trained in advocacy teaching who will observe trainee performances and then use a 6-step procedure to identify and remedy a particular problem with the performance.
 This incremental and structured approach helps to address the difficulties faced by a trainee seeking to absorb constructive criticism when under stress.
 It is the same method which is used on vocational Bar training courses by Authorised Education and Training Organisations (AETO’s).
-The ICCA is currently applying for authorisation to deliver its own Bar Course.

 There are currently four ‘levels’ of training for the Bar and three of these stages include advocacy training as a compulsory element: